 Much of the city's growth took place after WORLD WAR II.
-The Fairview Shopping Center opened in 1947 on Lorain Rd., and the Westgate Shopping Center in 1954.
-By 1960 the population had increased to 14,624; it reached its height in 1970 at 21,681.
-The population in 1990 was 18,028.
-Over 79% were born in Ohio; 7.4% were foreign-born.
-The predominant ethnic groups were GERMANS and the IRISH.
-The population continued to decline slightly to 17,572 by 2000.
-Library services were first provided by the county library in 1925, and the Fairview Park Regional Library of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM opened in a new building in 1957.
+The Fairview Shopping Center opened in 1947 on Lorain Rd., followed by the Westgate Shopping Center in 1954.
+By 1960 Fairview Park’s population had increased to 14,624; it reached its height in 1970 at 21,681.
+The population in 1990 was 18,028 with almost 80% born in Ohio.
+The predominant ethnic groups were GERMAN and IRISH.
+The city’s population declined slightly to 17,572 by 2000 and since then has remained more or less at that level.
+Library services were first provided by the county library in 1925, and the Fairview Park Regional Library of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM, currently located at 21255 Lorain Rd.